naman14310/Interview_Prep/Project Notes/torrent/WebSockets.md

 **Websockets are the solution.
 How ?**

-Websockets allow a long-held single TCP socket connection to be established between the client and server, allowing for for bi-directional, full duplex, messages to be instantly distributed.
+Websockets allow a long-held single TCP socket connection to be established between the client and server, allowing for the bi-directional, full duplex, messages to be instantly distributed.
 This is done with minimal overhead resulting in a low latency connection.

 A request to a WebSocket connection is sent to the server from a client (or multiple clients) through a process called the WebSocket handshake, which starts with the client sending a regular HTTP request to the server.
 Part of this request includes an Upgrade header, which indicates to the server that the the client is trying to make a WebSocket connection.
 This request is called a WebSocket handshake.